-If you plan to travel by plane, book well in advance but do try to at least maybe do some day trips from Lima to see other parts of Peru as well, as it would be a shame to come to Peru and “only” see Machu Picchu!
+Finally, if traveling by plane, make sure you do some day trips from Lima or day trips from Cusco to see other parts of Peru as well, as it would be a shame to come to Peru and “only” see Machu Picchu!

-Machu Picchu lies about 80 kilometers northwest of Cusco, however although that sounds close, it is actually quite far given the Andes Mountains are blocking a direct route!
+Machu Picchu lies about 80 kilometers northwest of Cusco, although that sounds close, it is actually quite far given the Andes Mountains are blocking a direct route!